 Obtain a career in the chemical technology field.
 Develop your skills and knowledge necessary for a variety of technician jobs in different industries.

 This program is a lab‐based program designed to prepare you for a career in chemical technology.
+Students learn important hands-on skills and as chemical technicians develop problem-solving and critical-thinking skills to solve problems encountered by chemical technicians in -industry.
 This program has also been approved by the American Chemical Society.

 With an associate's degree, you could have a satisfying career as a chemical technician.
 Job growth has increased by 6% over the past 2 years and is expected to remain about the same.